 2 People: $12/$20 each

-Our Homeschool Fit & Swim program is offered for students ages 4-18 on Tuesdays from 1:15-3:00 pm from September 12-November 28, 2017.
+Our Homeschool Gym & Swim program is offered for students ages 4-18 on Tuesdays from 1:15-3:00 pm from January 8 to March 27, 2018.
 Each class consists of a 30-minute gym session, followed by a 30-minute swim lesson and 30 minutes of recreational swim time.

 The gym sessions for students ages 4-5 years old are geared toward improving balance, coordination, and having fun.
 The gym sessions for students ages 6-18 years old are fitness-oriented and focus on improving coordination, strength, and cardio-endurance.
 Swim lessons are grouped by ability and focus on safety around water.
 Skill assessments are conducted on the first day to determine abilities, and each instructor structures lessons for their students accordingly.